solana-foundation/developer-content/content/guides/getstarted/setup-local-development.md

     ```

 2. You can replace `stable` with the release tag matching the software version
-    of your desired release (i.e. `v1.18.1`), or use one of the three symbolic
+    of your desired release (i.e. `v2.0.3`), or use one of the three symbolic
     channel names: `stable`, `beta`, or `edge`.
 3. Depending on your specific operating system, the Solana CLI installer
     messaging may prompt you to update the `PATH` environment.
+It may look
+    similar to this:

     ```shell
-    Please update your PATH environment variable to include the Solana programs:
+    Please update your PATH environment variable to include the Solana programs: export PATH="/home/userName/.local/share/solana/install/active_release/bin:$PATH"
     ```

     If you get the above message, simply copy and paste the command recommended
     by the Solana CLI installer to update your `PATH` environment variable.

-    After running this command. restart your terminal to make sure your Solana
+    After running this command restart your terminal to make sure your Solana
     binaries are accessible in all the terminal sessions you open afterwards.

 4. To check if your installation was successful, check the Solana CLI version: